-What is it like living on or near an Air Force base?
+What is it like living on or near an Air or Space Force base?

-One area where the Air Force truly distinguishes itself is in the quality of life on Air Force installations, which are located all over the world.
-There are bases across the United States, from Travis Air Force Base (AFB) outside of San Francisco to MacDill AFB in Tampa, Florida.
-There are some incredible travel and work opportunities available to Air Force officers after graduation.
-See the map below for examples of major Air Force installations within the US:
+One area where the Department of the Air Force truly distinguishes itself is in the quality of life on our installations, which are located all over the world.
+There are bases across the United States, from Los Angeles Space Force Base (SFB) in California to MacDill Air Force Base (AFB) in Tampa, Florida.
+There are some incredible travel and work opportunities available to Air and Space Force officers after graduation.
+See the map below for examples of just the major Air Force installations within the US:

 Around the world, there are Air Force bases everywhere from Aviano (Italy) to Ramstein (Germany), Kadena (Japan), Andersen (Guam) and plenty more-so if you have ever wanted to travel and live overseas, there are plenty of amazing opportunities in the Air Force to do just that.
 At the beginning of your senior year in ROTC, you identify (up to) the top six career fields you want to serve in, then the top locations you want to move to.
-From there, the Air Force will do the best it can to assign you based on where you would like to go, subject to the limitations of the needs of the Air Force (i.e., not everyone gets to go to Hawaii for their first duty assignment).
+From there, the Department of the Air Force will do the best it can to assign you based on where you would like to go, subject to the limitations of the needs of the Air Force (i.e., not everyone gets to go to Hawaii for their first duty assignment).
 From there, you will probably move every three or four years to a new base.